 With about 433 million members from 200+ countries, this giant social network of professionals called LinkedIn continues to grow ceaselessly since May 5, 2003 till now.

-So does the number of mistakes made on it by the tyros who are still unaware about using it, and unwittingly spoil their online reputation.
+So keeps growing the number of mistakes made on it by the novices who are still unaware about using it, and unwillingly spoil their online reputation.

 Although LinkedIn is a treasure of opportunities, it still requires you to have some etiquette to crack through its unseen rules.

 A badly crafted LinkedIn can not only hurt your credibility but also project a bad impression to your colleagues and potential partners, which isn’t affordable on a platform where you’re constantly hunting for new opportunities.

 The good truth is that some people are sincere enough to abide by the rules and polish their profiles.
 Yet, they aren’t close to perfect.

 They make mistakes and lose their shot at creating an influence.

 You might be among them, too.

 The Cure?
 Make sure you fix the mistakes stated below.

 Fixing these would make your profile look just fine — actually, a lot better than it is.